 - 45 state leaders if Department of Corrections;

 - 30 county department of corrections;

-- two Native American jails
+- 2 Native American jails ;

-- 20 juvenile agencies
+- 20 juvenile agencies; and

 - 15 community corrections agencies.